 Multiple hazing lawsuits are working their way through the legal system today.
 Here are a few examples:

 - Here in Ohio, the family of Stone Foltz filed a wrongful death lawsuit against 22 individuals from the school’s Pi Kappa Alpha fraternity after Stone died due to hazing.
 Our attorneys at Cooper Elliott are determined to help this grieving family receive justice for their loss and keep other students safe from dangerous hazing practices.

 - Another Ohio case that our attorneys at Cooper Elliott are working on is the case of Collin Wiant – a student at Ohio University who died in a hazing ritual in November 2018.
 Collin’s Law is named in his honor.

 - Three Penn State students were convicted in the 2017 hazing death of Timothy Piazza.
 Piazza fell downstairs after drinking alcohol and suffered severe head trauma, but many hours passed before his fraternity brothers called for help.

 - Britteny Starling sued her sorority at the University of California, Berkeley, after being forced to act like a trash can for other members and clean juice off the floor with her back.
 She also had to stay awake all night and was prohibited from using the bathroom.

 - Kellen Johansen lost an eye in a hazing incident involving fireworks.
 He filed a lawsuit for $8.3 million against Linfield College, Pi Kappa Alpha, and the fraternity president who lit the firework.

 Determining if Hazing Victims Have Legal Grounds for a Lawsuit

-Our legal experts will listen to your story and discuss your options.
+Our Ohio-based legal team will listen to your story and discuss your options.
 Then we’ll get to work filing public records requests, scouring public records, and interviewing people to find out what went wrong and who is responsible.
-If your situation does not result in a claim, you won’t have to pay for our services.
+If your situation does not result in a recovery, you won’t have to pay for our services.